nrdave/dotfiles/README.md

 version 0.8.0.
 As for plugins, I currently use the following:

-- telescope for file searching within a project (requires Neovim version 0.9)
 - nvim-treesitter for AST parsing/syntax highlighting
 - lspconfig - defaults for configuring LSPs.
 - nvim-cmp for setting up completions